rucio/documentation/docs/developer/style_guide.md

 # Pre-commits
-Rucio uses the [`flake8`](https://github.com/PyCQA/flake8) precommit as a linter, [`ruff`](https://github.com/astral-sh/ruff-pre-commit) as a formatter, a custom write-space remover, and a script to verify a uniform file-header format.
+Rucio uses the [`flake8`](https://github.com/PyCQA/flake8) precommit as a linter, [`ruff`](https://github.com/astral-sh/ruff-pre-commit) as a formatter, a custom whitespace remover, and a script to verify a uniform file-header format.
 Please use these before submitting a pull request.

 The Rucio repo provides a `pre-commit` that does this automatically.